Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4-data_center.md

 data=all:all:all
 ```

-Building for software emulation is quick and shouldn’t take more than a few minutes.
+Building for software emulation is quick and should not take more than a few minutes.
 After the build process completes, you can launch the software emulation run as follows:

 ```bash
 export XCL_EMULATION_MODE=sw_emu